 Disclosure: Tech Daily is reader-supported.
 If you make a purchase through our links, we may earn a commission (at no cost to you).
 Learn more.

-Is Robinhood available in Canada?
+Can I use Robinhood in Canada?

 Unfortunately it is not.